rxzx33/yt_idea_analyzer/READ_ME.md

-# YouTube Shorts Idea Analyzer
+# YouTube Video Idea Analyzer

-This application helps analyze YouTube Shorts content ideas by examining trending videos and providing insights using YouTube Data API and Google Gemini.
+This application helps analyze YouTube content ideas by examining trending videos and providing insights using YouTube Data API and Google Gemini.
+It works for both YouTube Shorts and regular YouTube videos.

 ## Multi-Page Interface

-This application now features a multi-page interface for better user experience:
+This application features a multi-page interface for better user experience:

-1. **Home Page** - Overview and instructions (now includes content analysis)
+1. **Home Page** - Overview and instructions (includes content analysis)
 2. **Setup Channel Context** - Enter information about your YouTube channel for personalized analysis (uses generic placeholders by default)
 3. **Setup API Keys** - Securely enter and store your API keys